mfkiwl/GNSS_Multipath_Analysis_Software/README.md

 	- [Interpolating Precise Satellite Coordinates from SP3 file Using Neville's Algorithm](#interpolating-precise-satellite-coordinates-from-sp3-file-using-nevilles-algorithm)
 	- [Estimating the Receiver Position Using Least Squares](#estimating-the-receiver-position-using-least-squares)
 	- [Statistical Parameters of the estimated position](#statistical-parameters-of-the-estimated-position)
-## Introduction

-GNSS Multipath Analysis is a software tool for analyzing the multipath effect on Global Navigation Satellite Systems (GNSS).
-The core functionality is based on the MATLAB software [GNSS_Receiver_QC_2020](https://gitlab.com/bjro/GNSS_reading_protocol/-/tree/main/GNSS_Receiver_QC_2020), but has been adapted to Python and includes additional features.
-A considerable part of the results has been validated by comparing the results with estimates from RTKLIB.
-This software will be further developed, and feedback and suggestions are therefore gratefully received.
-Don't hesitate to report if you find bugs or missing functionality.
-Either by e-mail or by raising an issue here in GitHub.

 ## Features
 - Estimates the code multipath for all GNSS systems (GPS, GLONASS, Galileo, and BeiDou).